Allocation of Computing Resources

 8000M 500G 14222M 500G

-• The value of t in () is the maximum value when hyper-threading is enabled.
-Please specify that t=c✕2 if hyper-threading is enabled.
+The value in () of t is the maximum value when hyper-threading is enabled.
+If you enable hyper-threading, please specify that t=c✕2.

 • If you do not specify the value of m, the initial value for the amount of memory per process✕ the number of cores per process is automatically set.